pimutils/todoman/docs/source/_usage.rst

 Interactive shell
 -----------------

-If you install `click-repl <https://github.com/untitaker/click-repl>`_, todoman gets a new command called ``repl``, which launches an interactive shell with tab-completion.
+If `click-repl <https://github.com/untitaker/click-repl>`_ is installed, todoman supports the ``repl`` command, which launches an interactive shell with tab-completion.

 Integrations